 This is not meant to put up a roadblock or to “gate keep”.
 I like to compare it to decisions made regarding wheelchairs.
 Could you just go pick one out and buy it?
 If you had the money, sure.
 But it may not be the best “fit” for that person.

 But don’t feel that you HAVE TO wait.

-Another reality is not every parent will have access to this type of evaluation.
+Another reality is not every parent or caregiver will have access to this type of evaluation.
 This may be even more challenging in the midst of the pandemic despite the best efforts of SLPs to provide these services remotely.

 It may just be a little trickier to determine what the best AAC option will be for your child since many parents don’t have unlimited resources to buy several AAC apps to try.